 While ultimately dependent on the nature and scope of the applicable construction project, as well as the parties involved, it is common for owners to seek additional types of security from a contractor.
 That security is most commonly in the form of labour, material and performance bonds, and letters of credit, although in some cases an owner may insist on some form of corporate guarantee.

-Each of the Canadian provinces gives statutory construction, builders’ or mechanics’ lien rights to those providing work, materials and/or services supplied to a construction project.
-The applicable legislation must be reviewed to confirm the applicable rights and procedures.
+Each of the Canadian provinces gives statutory construction, builders’ or mechanics’ lien rights to those providing work, materials and/or services to a construction project.
+The applicable legislation sets out the applicable rights and procedures.
 Generally, construction liens are registered against the project lands, with owners having the ability to remove the lien in two ways:

 Most provincial construction lien statutes protect owners who abide by the hold-back provisions of the statute and retain the specified percentage (usually 10%) from each progress payment under the construction contract.
 These hold-back funds can be paid into court if a lien is registered against an owner’s lands to have the lien discharged from title to the lands.
 In so doing, the owner’s liability is capped, provided the owner had no direct contractual obligations to the lien claimant.